3lvis/Networking/README.md

 ## Authentication

+### HTTP basic authentication

 `Networking` supports [HTTP basic autentication](http://www.w3.org/Protocols/HTTP/1.0/spec.html#BasicAA):

-If the user agent wishes to send the user-ID "Aladdin" and password "open sesame", it would use the following header field:
+To authenticate using basic authentication with a username "Aladdin" and password "open sesame", you would need to set the following header field:

 `Authorization: Basic QWxhZGRpbjpvcGVuIHNlc2FtZQ==`, which contains the string `Aladin:open sesame` in Base64 format.
+Luckily `Networking` provides a simpler way to do this.

 This is how you use basic authentication on Networking, the following example features a username: `user` and a password: `pswd`.